mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-Where you specify a variable, say it's like hidden in a file that we're not allowed to see and therefore you can just use it in a template and Puppet just natively supports this `content` which means you can put any string in here but it's got a `template` function that actually just renders ERB templates just like you might be used to in Rails.
-So our `database.yml.erb` might just look like this:
+If you can then keep those variable declarations in a file only on the Puppet Master then you can make use of them in a template.
+Luckily, as well as the `source` parameter, Puppet supports specifying the exact contents of a file as a string with `content` and, if you use the `template` function, you can actually process an entire [ERB](http://www.ruby-doc.org/stdlib/libdoc/erb/rdoc/) template just like you might be used to in Rails.
+In this case, our `database.yml.erb` might look like this:

 {% highlight erb %}
 production: